Tag: discern

 Galatians 4:12–20; 2 Peter 1:16–2:3; 1 John 4:1–6 (read online ⧉)

-While yesterday’s devotional was about the doctrine (and reality) of the , this isn’t the only issues that face Christians as they try to discern True teaching versus false.
-While many divisions in the church have been over interpretation and out of certain pieces of the Christian life, most (over time) have been discovered to not be heretical.
+While yesterday’s devotional was about the doctrine (and reality) of the Trinity, this isn’t the only issues that face Christians as they try to discern True teaching versus false.
+While many divisions in the church have been over interpretation and living out of certain pieces of the Christian life, most (over time) have been discovered to not be heretical.
 While there are heretical tendencies in some denominations, by-and-large there are core beliefs that we hold in common.

 While the Trinity certainly is a crucial one, it is a doctrinal one, meaning that for most people it is not part of the rubber-meets-the-road of their daily life.
 It is usually the daily life parts that will affect a person’s Christian walk more than other things.

 In his letter to the Galatians, Paul is addressing the constant battle going on with people trying to bring into force the Law of the Jews.
 This is not a fight against teaching and helpful traditions, but the thought that only proper execution of the Law will result in salvation.
-In other words, the free and grace-filled of ‘ death and was null-and-void.
+In other words, the free and grace-filled gift of Jesus’ death and resurrection was null-and-void.
 Paul didn’t want the Galatians to fall into that trap.

 Except they did.
 It was so bad that the Galatians who used to honor (or “bless”) Paul now—according to Paul—viewed Paul as an enemy.
 What a change!
 A man they honored was now an adversary in their hearts.